A. H. Bull Steamship Company

-A. H. Bull Steamship Company was a shipping company and passenger liner service founded in New York City in 1902 by Archibald H. Bull (1848-1920).
+A. H. Bull Steamship Company was a shipping company and passenger liner service founded in New York City in 1902 by Archibald H. Bull (1848–1920).
 Service started with shipping between New York and Florida.
 His fleet of ships then added service to other Eastcoast ports.
 The company is also often called the Bull Lines and the Bull Steamship Line or A. H. Bull & Company.
-While founded in New York, Bull soon move its headquarter to Peir 5 in Baltimore, Maryland.
-Bull Lines main Eastcoast ports were: Baltimore, Charleston, Philadelphia, Tampa and Norfolk, Virginia.
+While founded in New York, Bull soon move its headquarter to Pier 5 in Baltimore, Maryland.
+Bull Lines main east coast ports were: Baltimore, Charleston, Philadelphia, Tampa and Norfolk, Virginia.
 Oversea ports: Porto Rico, Antwerp, Bordeaux, Hamburg, Bremen, Copenhagen, and West Africa.
 Bull Steamship Line supported the US war effort for both World War I and World War II, including the loss of ships.

 Archibald H. Bull

-Archibald Hilton Bull (1847–1920) started in the shipping business at a very young age, he worked his way from an errand boy to be on the board of directors and presider of companies.
+Archibald Hilton Bull (1847–1920) started in the shipping business at a very young age, he worked his way from an errand boy to be on the board of directors and president of companies.
 In 1885 Archibald H. Bull founded the British-flagged New York and Porto Rico Steamship Company, which operated the Porto Rico Line.
 He ran the firm as a British-flagged ship, as he found the operating cost much lower than US-flagged shipping.
 In 1895 Bull entered into a partnership with Juan Ceballos.
 The Porto Rico Line lines ran from New York to Red Hook's Atlantic Basin's Pier 35 to Puerto Rico.
 The Porto Rico Line was a cargo and tourists line, also Puerto Ricans migrated to New York's Red Hook, Brooklyn on the line.
 The Porto Rico Line was Bull's second company serving Porto Rico, his first company was started in 1873, using a small fleet of sailing packets boats.
-In 1900, his share in the company was purchased by his partners in a hostile takeover.
-Has part of the agreement Bull had to agree not to run steamers to Puerto Rico for 10 years, till 1910.
+In 1900, his share in the company was bought by his partners in a hostile takeover.
+As part of the agreement Bull had to agree not to run steamers to Puerto Rico for 10 years, till 1910.
 In 1902 Archibald H. Bull founded the A. H. Bull Steamship Company.
-Bull Steamship's next family President was Bull's son Ernest Miller Bull (1875-1943) in 1920.
-The next family President was Edward Mryon Bull (1904-1953) in 1942, third generation.
+Bull Steamship's next family President was Bull's son Ernest Miller Bull (1875–1943) in 1920.
+The next family President was Edward Mryon Bull (1904–1953) in 1942, third generation.
+He took the reins of the company after practicing as a maritime lawyer.
 In 1956 the company was sold to the American Coal Shipping Company.
 In 1961 American Coal sold the Bull Line to a Greek company that went into bankruptcy in 1964.
+Heir apparent, Edward M. Bull, Jr., left the East Coast, and practiced as a maritime lawyer for a time in San Francisco.
+His son, Edward M. Bull III, continued in the maritime industry, also a practicing maritime lawyer.